Deep Safe Multi-Task Learning: Experiments

-We record the learned $\{\alpha_t\}$ of the proposed models in Table \ref{tab:alpha}.
-According to results for the SMTL and SMTL$_c$ methods, we can see that some $\alpha_t$'s are closed to $0.5$, which means in those cases, the public encoder and the private encoder are both important to the entire model.
-Thus, only using the public encoder (i.e., DMTL) and only using the private encoder (i.e., STL) cannot achieve good performance, while the proposed models can take the advantages of these two methods to achieve better performance in most cases.
-Moreover, some of the learned $\alpha_t$'s have relatively small values (i.e., values smaller than $0.3$), which are shown in box in Table \ref{tab:alpha}.
-These small values indicate that for the surface normal prediction task on the NYUv2, PASCAL-Context, and Taskonomy datasets, the public encoder is relatively unimportant, which may imply that the surface normal prediction task is not strongly related to other tasks on these datasets.
-On the other hand, this observation may explain why DMTL is much worse than STL and why the proposed SMTL method has good performance on these datasets (refer to Tables \ref{tab:nyuv2}-\ref{tab:taskonomy}).
+We show the learned $\{\alpha_t\}$ of the proposed methods in Table \ref{tab:alpha}.
+According to the results, we can see that some $\alpha_t$'s are closed to $0.5$, which implies that in those cases, the public encoder and the private encoder are both important to the corresponding tasks.
+Thus, only using the public encoder (i.e., HPS) and only using the private encoder (i.e., STL) cannot achieve good performance, while the proposed models can take the advantages of these two methods to achieve better performance in most cases.
+Moreover, some of the learned $\alpha_t$'s have relatively small values (i.e., values smaller than $0.3$), which are shown in box.
+These small values indicate that for the surface normal prediction task on the NYUv2, PASCAL-Context, and Taskonomy datasets, the public encoder is relatively unimportant, and this is consistent with the architecture learned by the DSMTL-AL method, where the surface normal prediction task branches out at the first several public modules and switches to the private modules.
+This may imply that the surface normal prediction task is not strongly related to other tasks on these datasets, which aligns with the task relationship founded in \cite{sun2021task}.
+On the other hand, this observation may explain why HPS performs much worse than STL and why the proposed methods have good performance on those datasets (refer to Tables \ref{tab:nyuv2}-\ref{tab:taskonomy}).
+For the DSMTL-AL method, we can see that in each dataset, at least one task choose to use the entire shared encoder, which corresponds to the choice of the branch point $p=6$ and hence indicates that there is no need to learn the corresponding $\alpha_t$ defined in Eq.~\eqref{DSMTL_AL_final_encoder}, and hence including the public encoder in the design of the final encoder defined in Eq.~\eqref{DSMTL_AL_final_encoder} for the DSMTL-AL method will not increase the model size.

-For the L-SMTL and L-SMTL$_c$ methods, when the learned $\alpha_t$ is larger than 0.5, the corresponding task $t$ will choose to use the public component and otherwise choose the corresponding private component at the inference stage.
-According to Table \ref{tab:alpha}, we can see that in some cases, all the tasks will choose private components on some datasets (i.e., both methods on the CityScapes and Taskonomy datasets, and L-SMTL on the NYUv2 dataset) and other cases are mixed in that some tasks choose the public component and other tasks choose private components.
-Interestingly, for both methods, the surface normal prediction task chooses to use private components on the NYUv2, PASCAL-Context, and Taskonomy datasets, which corresponds to the small values for $\alpha_t$ in the SMTL method.